-Aggregate of purchase price and any required improvements will be capped at \$185,000 or a regional cap more appropriate to market availability that does not limit housing choice and must be market-reasonable.
-Purchase of existing homes is the preferred method of relocation and must be explored prior to exercising option 2.
+Aggregate of purchase price and any required improvements will be capped at \$185,000 or a regional cap more appropriate to market availability that does not limit housing choice and must be market reasonable.
+Purchase of existing homes is the preferred method of relocation and must be explored prior to exercising Option 2.
 Program funds may be used to make improvements to the chosen, existing property.
 Assistance received under the program is for the purchase and improvements of the newly acquired property.

-• Option 2: PRDOH acquisition of the damaged property, coupled with construction of a program designed home on a new lot.
+Option 2: PRDOH acquisition of the damaged property, coupled with construction of a program designed home on a new lot.
 New lots must be located outside of the floodplain and must comply with all applicable environmental regulations.
-This option may be exercised if no suitable options are available under option 1.
+This option may be exercised if no suitable options are available under Option 1.
 Damaged properties acquired by PRDOH will be demolished and vacant lots will be maintained as green space.
-Homeowners who are relocated by the program must agree to occupy the new home as a primary residence for not less than 15 years, as secured through a forgivable promissory note and lien.
-Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico Civil Procedure Rules, supra, and a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.
+Homeowners who are relocated by the program must agree to occupy the new home as a primary residence for not less than 15 years, as secured through a Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico Civil Procedure Rules, supra, and a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.

-HUD-certified housing counselors will work with qualified applicants to first identify existing homes available for purchase with use of the program provided housing voucher.
-If the qualified applicant, under the guidance of a housing counselor, is unable to identify a suitable existing home to purchase with a voucher, the applicant and housing counselor will identify available vacant lots for purchase outside the floodplain, on which a new home would be built by the program.
+HUD-certified housing counselors are available to support R3 Program applicants during the relocation process. will work with qualified applicants to first identify existing homes available for purchase with use of the program provided housing voucher.
+If the eligible applicant, under the guidance of a housing counselor, is unable to identify a suitable existing home to purchase with a voucher, the applicant and housing counselor will be allowed to identify available vacant lots for purchase outside the floodplain, on which a new home would be built by the program.
 Limited legal services for applicants participating in the relocation program may be provided on a case by case basis.